Are you racing to phone your travel agent now? This alone should be good enough reason to book that trip you’ve been thinking about :-).

 But there’s more…

-But travel in and of itself is good – good for you and good for the world.
+But there are many benefits of traveling.
+Travel in and of itself is actually good – good for you and good for the world.

 1) Travel creates and supports jobs